kiffit/Shooting-Food-at-People-with-Dietary-Issues/Documentation/Scope.md

 - Class for attack functionality
 - Gameplay loop of setting up weapons and seeing weapons fire at enemies
 - Fully functioning GUI
-- Digital handdrawn art integrated into GUI
+- Digital pixel art integrated into GUI

 ## This project will NOT include...
 - An executable file